SuperSmay/Bad-GD1-Game/README.md

 # Farming Game Thingy

-Source code for the farming game thingy, written in React.
+Source code for Bloomfield, draft 1, written in React.

+You can play it at [https://supersmay.github.io/Bad-GD1-Game/](https://supersmay.github.io/Bad-GD1-Game/)

 Run with
 ```bash